buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyTextSurface.ScriptForegroundColor.md

 public Color ScriptForegroundColor { get; set; }
 ```

-Foreground color used for scripts.
+Gets or sets foreground color used for scripts.

 ### Returns